Our Values

 Keep a growth mindset: success is the result of sustained effort, embracing challenges, persisting through failure, and seeking feedback

-Broaden participation in engineering by recognizing our privileges and using them to lift others
+Broaden participation in engineering by lifting others as we climb

 If these values resonate with you, please continue reading.